hachyderm/community/usage-docs/how-to-use-content-warnings.md

 content warnings when they should, please make sure to help us help you
 by:

-* Including the toot(s) in the report, so we don't need to search for them
+* Including the post(s) in the report, so we don't need to search for them
 * Including information for why the content is problematic, even if it seems obvious.